Vegan Sugar Cookies

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 These vegan sugar cookies check all the boxes: they’re easy, versatile, and just the right amount of sweet.
-Whether you’re a baking newbie or a seasoned cookie connoisseur, this recipe brings joy to every bite (and every baking session).
 Perfect fresh from the cooling rack or dressed up for a holiday party, these cookies fit any occasion.
-Here’s why this recipe will win you over:
+Here’s why you must make these yummy cookies:

-• Ready in a snap: No chill time, no over-complicated steps.
-With just 25 minutes from start to finish, so you can satisfy your cookie cravings in no time.
+• Ready in a Snap.
+No chill time, no over-complicated steps.
+With just 25 minutes from start to finish, you can satisfy your cookie cravings in no time.

-• A canvas for creativity: This recipe is your playground.
-Go wild with vegan sprinkles, get fancy with piping, or keep it classic with a drizzle of royal icing.
-Whatever you dream up, these cookies can handle it.
+• Creative and Fun.
+Go wild with vegan sprinkles, get fancy with piping, keep it classic with a drizzle of royal icing, or use dairy-free cream cheese frosting.
+Whatever you dream up, these cookies can handle it!

-• Totally plant-based, endlessly delicious: No eggs, no dairy, no problem.
+• Delicious Gift.
 These cookies prove that vegan baking can be just as rich, buttery, and satisfying as traditional recipes—only kinder to the planet (and animals).
 They even make the perfect edible vegan gift when packed in a cute box!

 Every ingredient in these vegan sugar cookies has a job to do, working together to create that soft, buttery texture and irresistible flavor.
 These aren’t just pantry staples—they’re the secret to cookies that come out perfect every single time.
 Here’s how each ingredient pulls its weight:

-More powdered sugar added to the royal icing bowl.
+More powdered sugar added to the royal icing bowl and next to three white containers with ingredients.

-• Coconut oil: The creamy cornerstone of this recipe, coconut oil gives these cookies their rich, buttery texture.
+• Coconut Oil Gives these cookies their rich, buttery texture.
 Make sure it’s soft and scoopable (not rock-solid or too melty) so it creams beautifully with the sugar for that perfect dough consistency.

-• Plant-based milk: This little helper keeps the dough smooth, tender, and perfectly rollable.
-Important tip!
+• Plant Milk – Keeps the dough smooth, tender, and perfectly rollable.
 Use unsweetened almond, soy, or oat milk—just make sure it’s at room temperature.
 Cold milk straight from the fridge can cause the coconut oil to solidify, which throws off the dough’s texture.
 Room-temperature ingredients make all the difference for a dough that’s silky-smooth and easy to work with.

-• Vanilla extract: The secret weapon of flavor.
-A splash of pure vanilla gives these cookies their warm, aromatic undertones, taking them from basic to bakery-worthy.
+• Vanilla Extract – Gives these cookies their warm and sweet flavor, taking them from basic to bakery-worthy.

-• Baking powder and baking soda: The dream team of leavening agents.
-Together, they create just the right amount of lift while encouraging that perfect golden-brown finish.
+• Baking Powder and Baking Soda Create just the right amount of lift while encouraging that perfect golden-brown finish.
 Make sure they’re fresh for the fluffiest results.

-• Powdered sugar: The icing hero.
-Sifted powdered sugar creates a smooth, glossy glaze that’s ready for cookie-decorating magic.
+• Powdered Sugar – Creates a smooth, glossy glaze that’s ready for cookie-decorating magic.
 Add vegan food coloring or keep it classic—it’s your blank canvas for creativity!

 Making these cookies is as simple as it is satisfying—like a little baking therapy with a sweet payoff.
 The dough is forgiving, the icing is fun, and the results are guaranteed to impress.
 For full recipe details, scroll to the end of this post!
 Ready to roll?